Ali-Nategh/adonis_api_proj/README.md

 4 - Generate a key with: ` node ace generate:key ` and add/replace it in your `.env` APP_KEY.

-4 - Migrate the database with: ` node ace migration:run `
+5 - Migrate the database with: ` node ace migration:run `

+6 - Generate some test info in db if you want, using: ` node ace db:seed `

-5 - The Roles/Priorities seeds will be automatically added to their tables in the database using thier Enums.
+(The Roles/Priorities will be automatically inserted to their tables in the database using thier Enums)

-6 - Start the app with: ` npm node serve `
+7 - Start the app with: ` npm node serve `

+(At any point you can use ` node ace migration:refresh ` if you want to remove the existing data from database and reset)

 Now you can open postman and test these routes (on http://localhost:3333):